disunity-hq/store/DI.md

     var useful = di.GetService<IUseful>()

-If this case, the container would create an instance of `Foo` since we told it to bind `IUseful` to `Foo`.
+In this case, the container would create an instance of `Foo` since we told it to bind `IUseful` to `Foo`.

 ### Injection

-But what if `Foo`, or any other dependency has constructor parameters?
+But what if `Foo`, or any other dependency, has constructor parameters?
 That is, what if `Foo` has its _own_ dependencies?

-The container can call `Foo`'s constructor if all of the parameter types are also bound in the container.
+The container can call `Foo`'s constructor _if all of the parameter types are also bound in the container_.
 The container simply makes instances of those first, and then passes them to `Foo`s constructor.
 If the parameters have constructor parameters of their own, the container can in turn satisfy those dependencies too -- as long as all the required types and interfaces have been bound.

+Properly configured, a DI container can produce your program's entire object graph

 ### Factory Closures

-In a way, a concrete type's constructor can be thought of a factory in a sense - in that new instances can be made by calling it.
+In a way, a concrete type's constructor can be thought of a factory - in that new instances can be made by calling it.

 However, what if the container can't provide all of the constructor parameters for a given type?
 We can't just use a simple binding.
 Instead, we must provide a factory closure that helps the container do the work of providing those unbound dependencies.